camoy/amath/README.md

 ## Terms

 This software is in the public domain.
-Where that dedication is not recognized, redistribution and use in source and binary forms, with or without modification, are permitted.
+Anyone is free to use and distribute this software for any purpose.

 `amath` is maintained by Cameron Moy.